DayuanTan/OmnetppVeinsSUMO_pub/InstallVeins.md

 ## To run it

-1. In your terminal, go to the path of veins code (suggestion is under OmNet++ workspace directory), find the file `veins-***/sumo-launchd.py`, then run
+1. In your terminal, go to the path of veins code (suggestion is under OmNet++ workspace directory), go to `veins-***/examples/veins`.
+Then you can see some SUMO congifuration files. like:
+- erlangen.sumo.cfg
+- erlangen.rou.cfg //route-files
+- erlangen.net.cfg //net-file
+- erlangen.poly.xml //additional-files

+Then run `sumo-gui -c erlangen.sumo.cfg`, you can see how it works in SUMO.
+A simulation time step counter running from 0 to 1000 and disappearing again.
+Then a windows will pop up, saying "simulation ended.
+Reason: the final simulation step has been reached."

+2. Find the file `veins-***/sumo-launchd.py`, then run
 ```
 sumo-launchd.py -vv -c sumo
 ```